Max-dot668/basilisk_encryption/README.md

-SUITE ENCRYPTION SCRIPT
+# SUITE ENCRYPTION SCRIPT
-by Maximiliano You
+by Max You

 This is my project for CPSC 253.
 It encrypts and decrypts text files using my own algorithm.